devdavehq/Supa/README.md

 # Supa

 ## Description
 Supa is a PHP supercharger inspired by Laravel and Node.js.
-It enhances PHP's functionality, making it more efficient to use.
+It enhances PHP's functionality, making it more efficient to use without altering the basic PHP syntax.
+The purpose of Supa is to simplify the writing of PHP and address common challenges developers face, all while maintaining the familiar PHP syntax.
 Key features include:

 - Routing similar to Laravel
 - Middleware handling